-- Tickets for the dance evening are twenty-one euros each. → How much are the tickets for the dance evening? - Sophie likes playing tennis at the weekend. - Lisa is going on holiday in March.
+- Tickets for the dance evening are twenty-one euros each. - Sophie likes playing tennis at the weekend. - Lisa is going on holiday in March.

 Note: These items are at the lowest CEFR level (A1) with the candidate solely having to identify a simple piece of information.